-Building on current plans, the City will work with the community, the Nations and regional partners to respond to urgent challenges (such as climate (such as emerging technologies, expanding transit
+Building on current plans, the City will work with the community, the Nations, and regional partners to respond to urgent challenges (such as climate change and growing inequities) and new opportunities (such as emerging technologies, expanding transit network, and efficient goods movement).

-Collaborate with the Nations to improve transportation options, including better active travel and transit connections to Musqueam, Squamish, and Tsleil-Waututh developments and First Nations Reserve Lands.
+Collaborate with the Nations to improve transportation options, including better active travel and transit connections to Musqueam, Squamish, and Tsleil-Waututh developments, and First Nations Reserve Lands.

-Identify and address the needs of equitydenied groups in transportation planning, design and operations, improving access to destinations and opportunities.
+Identify and address the needs of equitydenied groups in transportation planning, design, and operations; improving access to destinations and opportunities.

-Support rapid transit expansion approved through the Regional Transportation Strategy, Transport 2050, including Broadway SkyTrain to UBC and identifying relief measures for Expo Line and Canada Line, as they reach capacity.
+Support rapid transit expansion approved through the Regional Transportation Strategy, Transport 2050, including Broadway SkyTrain to UBC, and identifying relief measures for Expo Line and Canada Line, as they reach capacity.

-5.3.4 Ensure that the efficient and sustainable movement of goods is considered as part of all future planning to strengthen the City's role as a port city and premier Asia-Pacific gateway.
+Ensure that the efficient and sustainable movement of goods is considered as part of all future planning to strengthen the City's role as a port city and premier Asia-Pacific Gateway.

-Plan for emerging mobility-related technologies, such as shared mobility, micro-mobility and self-driving vehicles.
+Plan for emerging mobility-related technologies, such as shared mobility, micro-mobility, and self-driving vehicles.

-5.3.6 Update the City's transportation plan and develop a comprehensive Greenways Refresh Plan to advance the directions of Vancouver Plan, building on the Transportation 2040 Plan, the Climate Emergency Action Plan and aligning with regional priorities.
+Update the City's transportation plan and develop a comprehensive Greenways Refresh Plan to advance the directions of Vancouver Plan, building on the Transportation 2040 Plan, the Climate Emergency Action Plan, and aligning with regional priorities.